pyload/pyload/.github/ISSUE_TEMPLATE/plugin_request.md

 ---
 name: Plugin Request
-about: Suggest a plugin for this project
+about: Suggest a plugin for pyLoad
 labels: 'plugin request'
 assignees: gammac0de
 ---